umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 Courier for V6 expects to have umbraco.courier.persistence.v6.nhibernate.dll and for V4 it should have umbraco.courier.persistence.v4.nhibernate.dll

-*Solution:* Ensure that all dlls are loaded properly, and that it has all the dlls expected.
+*Solution:* Ensure that all dlls are loaded properly and that it has all the dlls expected.
 Also, for it should only have the proper dlls for the specific versions.

 Get the dlls from 2.7.8.14 here: